-In 1997 the PHS hosted a free conference in Oppenheimer Park called “Out of Harm’s Way”.
+In 1997, PHS hosted a free conference in Oppenheimer Park called “Out of Harm’s Way”.
 Speakers from around the world presented alternatives to the status quo surrounding crime, drugs and addiction.
 These topics were wide ranging and included presentations about supervised injection in Germany, models of heroin maintenance in Switzerland and the UK, alternative justice approaches and stimulant maintenance.
-Over 800 people from across the community came inside a tent in the pouring rain, in the winter, listening all day and gathering new ideas.
+Over 800 people from across the community came inside a tent in the pouring rain, in winter, and listened all day and gathering new ideas.
 This event served as a watershed to establish a legitimate place for more humane and pragmatic alternatives.

-The PHS advocated and lobbied with drug users, families, NGO’s, Government officials, health professionals, academics and politicians.
+PHS advocated and lobbied with drug users, families, NGOs, government officials, health professionals, academics and politicians.
 Through public education, media engagement, and direct action the word was spread that being a drug user in Vancouver did not have to be a death sentence.
-In Vancouver and across the country we engaged the International community to provide support for the establishment of a supervised injection site.
+In Vancouver and across the country, PHS engaged the international community to provide support for the establishment of a supervised injection site.

-In February 2003 the PHS set up “Health Quest” which rented a space and constructed an injection site with private donations.
-It was the intention of the PHS to open this site with a rotation of volunteers, politicians, and supporters who would operate it on a volunteer basis if the three levels of government did not support the initiative.
+In February 2003, PHS set up “Health Quest” which rented a space and constructed an injection site with private donations.
+It was PHS’ intent to open this site with a rotation of volunteers, politicians, and supporters who would operate it on a volunteer basis if the three levels of government did not support the initiative.
 This however became unnecessary when all three levels of government provided support for Insite.
-The local health authority became a partner in the lease, and a full scale renovation was funded to include the construction of detox beds, to create what is today known as Insite, North America’s only legally sanctioned supervised injection facility.
+The local health authority became a partner in the lease, and a full scale renovation was funded to include the construction of detox beds, to create what is today known as Insite, North America’s first legally sanctioned supervised injection facility.

 The attempted closure of Insite

-In August of 2007 the PHS felt that time was running out, and faced with the possibility of Insite’s closure, filed a constitutional claim in the B.C.
+In August of 2007, PHS felt time was running out, and faced with the possibility of Insite’s closure, filed a constitutional claim in the B.C.
 Supreme Court, alongside two drug users, Dean Wilson and Shelley Tomic.
 Read our constitutional claim filing here.

-PHS lawyers, working pro bono (Joe Arvay and Monique Pongracic-Spier) argued that as a health care facility, Insite falls under the jurisdiction of the provincial government.
+PHS lawyers (working pro bono), Joe Arvay and Monique Pongracic-Spier, argued that as a health care facility, Insite falls under the jurisdiction of the BC government.
 They argued that the alternative, denying drug users access to health services at Insite would violate their rights to life, liberty and the security of the person under section 7 of the Canadian Charter of Rights and Freedoms.

-On October 4th, 2007, Minister of Health Tony Clement announced an additional 6-month extension until June 30th, 2008.
+On October 4th, 2007, Minister of Health Tony Clement announced an additional six-month extension until June 30, 2008.
 The Minister rejected demands for a long-term solution, fueling concerns that he was preparing to end Insite.

-In March 2008, the case was heard in the BC Supreme Court by Mr. Justice Pitfield.
-Justice Pitfield released his decision in May 2008.
+In March 2008, the case was heard in the BC Supreme Court by Mr. Justice Pitfield, who released his decision in May 2008.
 Read the BC Supreme Court decision here.

-Justice Pitfield did not agree that jurisdiction over Insite was exclusively provincial, however ruled that, applied to users and staff at Insite, sections 4(1) and 5(1) of the CDSA, which prohibit possession and trafficking of banned substances, violate section 7 of the Canadian Charter of Rights and Freedoms and are constitutionally invalid.
+Justice Pitfield did not agree that jurisdiction over Insite was exclusively provincial; however, he ruled that, applied to users and staff at Insite, sections 4(1) and 5(1) of the CDSA, which prohibit possession and trafficking of banned substances, violate Section 7 of the Canadian Charter of Rights and Freedom, and were constitutionally invalid.